Skip to content

 Verdict: A “FluentU win” seems obvious here.
 In reality, it depends entirely on which language you want to learn.

-If you’re going to use video in your language learning, you’d better make sure the videos are entertaining.
+If you’re going to use video in your language learning, it’d better be entertaining.

-Personally, I prefer Yabla’s videos because their content is much more enjoyable.
+I personally prefer Yabla’s videos because they’re actually enjoyable.

 Even so, Yabla also has plenty of content for children.
 In fact, in Spanish and Italian, they have full series of animated children’s programming.